ArmanBehi/Autoencoder_cFOS/README.md

 # Autoencoder_cFOS
 Autoencoder Convolutional_Neural_Network for reducing Noise_to_signal ratio in Confocal cFOS Images

-Introduction

-Provide a concise introduction to the project, highlighting its purpose and key features.
-Installation
+##Introduction

+For a comprehensive scientific description of the project, please refer to the detailed documentation provided in the PDF file titled "Autoencoder_cFOS."

 To run this code, you need to have the following libraries installed: